spiritlake/ares-extras/plugins/cortex/README.md

 ## Overview

-This plugin is a simplified implementation of the Cortex RPG system.
-The design of this plugin is described in detail in the [Create Plugin Tutorial](https://aresmush.com/tutorials/code/create-plugin/).
+This game uses a simplified implementation of the [Cortex System](http://www.drivethrurpg.com/product/58488/Cortex-Classic-System-Role-Playing-Game) used in the Firefly and Leverage RPGs.

     +==~~~~~====~~~~====~~~~====~~~~=====~~~~=====~~~~====~~~~====~~~~====~~~~~==+
     Character Sheet for Carter